CZ-NIC/deckard/doc/scenario_guide.rst

 for ``STEP`` types and ``RANGE`` blocks, see details below.

 In any case, entry starts with ``ENTRY_BEGIN`` and ends with ``ENTRY_END`` keywords and share ``REPLY`` and ``SECTION`` definitions.
+Some fields in DNS messages have default values which can be overriden by explicit specification.

 Format of query messages (for ``STEP QUERY``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^